Up to 90% of new gardeners give up because of these mistakes

 Books – look at the selection of books at your local library first.
-The one here in Douglas, on the Isle of Man, has an excellent selection and if you find a book that resonates with you then go ahead and try to find a used copy of it online.
+The local one here has an excellent selection and if you find a book that resonates with you then try to find a used copy of it online.
 Chances are that you’re going to take it to the garden with you and get it dirty anyway.
 My favourite gardening reference is The New Self-Sufficient Gardener by John Seymour.

 Tools – there are only a few things that I feel you absolutely need to get started growing your own and these include high quality:

 - Garden Rake for raking soil smooth

 - Skin protection: Sun Protection Garden Hat, Natural Insect Repellent, and SPF 45 Sunblock

 I’d probably tack a wheelbarrow onto that list too but it’s not 100% essential if you have Garden Tubs to haul weeds, crops, plants, and anything else you need to your plot and back again.

 As for clothing, invest in a pair of durable wellies (rubber boots) and thick soled boots suitable for garden work.
 The rest should just be comfortable clothes you already have and that you don’t mind getting stained or damaged.